 Who We Are

 Launched in 2012, FCAN is built on the foundation of ENLACE Florida, a statewide network of higher education institutions devoted to improving college access and success for Latino students.
-Over time, ENLACE expanded to serve all limited-income, first-generation, and under-represented students.
-With a grant from the Helios Education Foundation, ENLACE undertook a comprehensive process to determine its future.
-As a result, FCAN was born.
+Today, FCAN supports 17 community coalitions throughout the state called local college access networks that collectively represent over 700 organizations and institutions and 82% of the state’s population.

-Today, Florida College Access Network is an independent, statewide organization hosted by the University of South Florida System.
-FCAN is funded by grants, corporate sponsorships, and donations from our supporters.
+Florida College Access Network is an independent, statewide organization hosted by the University of South Florida.
+FCAN is funded by grants, sponsorships, and donations from our supporters.
 Visit our DONATE page to learn how you can support our work.
-Learn more about what we do, the FCAN team and our advisory council on the following pages.
+Learn more about what we do, the FCAN team and our advisory council.